jyoti-bhogal/jyoti-bhogal/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
--  🔭 I’m currently working as a Consultant for Data Governance in a Clinical Research and Development Data Office.
+-  🔭 I’m currently working as a Technical Community Manager for [Research Software Alliance](https://www.researchsoft.org/).
--  🔭 I have worked on a project titled "Building Pathways for Onboarding to RSE Asia" in collaboration wtih [OLS-5](https://openlifesci.org/ols-5/projects-participants/)
+-  🔭 I have worked on a project titled "Building Pathways for Onboarding to RSE Asia" in collaboration with [OLS-5](https://openlifesci.org/ols-5/projects-participants/)
-- 👯 I’m looking to collaborate on Actuarial Open Source projects.
+- 👯 I’m looking to collaborate on R package development.
 - 🌱 I’m curiously learning about Cloud Computing concepts and tools.
 - 📫 How to reach me:
     - Gmail ID: bhogaljyoti1@gmail.com